Manuel Fraga: Overview

 Fraga was one of the writers of the democratic constitution and spent part of his political career lessening the censorship law during the latter years of the Francoist State.
 However, he had openly admitted admiration for General Franco and the Francoist State in public on several occasions.
 He was renowned for his temper tantrums in public at not being referred to or addressed as Don Manuel.
 He most famously shouted during a television interview, completely unaware the camera was filming and the show was being broadcast live on air.
-Manuel Fraga Iribarne was probably one of the most important and yet controversial politicians in modern Spain.
+Fraga was probably one of the most important and yet controversial politicians in modern Spain.

 To his supporters, Fraga was a Galician hero who throughout his rule, modernised Galicia and built up a fair level of tourism to the region.
 He built great roads and motorways and in 2000, he approved the Galician Plan to build Spain's first high speed bullet train.

-To his opponents he always was a dinosaur from the Franco regime.
+To his opponents he was seen as a dinosaur from the Franco regime.
 He was a keen follower of Carl Schmitt's ideas, and granted the German political theorist honorary membership to the Institute of Political Studies in 1962, in a ceremony where he praised him as a "revered master".
 Fraga identified himself with the figure of Antonio Cánovas del Castillo in 1976 for the first time; this idea of identification between Cánovas and Fraga was reinforced by historiographical trends close to Fraga in the 1980s in order to commend his figure.
 Despite their political differences, he developed a close friendship with Fidel Castro, himself of Galician descent, who met with Fraga in Galicia during a visit to Spain in 1992.

 In popular culture

-In 1962 a satirical magazine, Ley Fraga, was launched in Barcelona which was named after him.
+In 1962, a satirical magazine Ley Fraga was launched in Barcelona which was named after him.